 Night of Dark Shadows (1971), directed by Dan Curtis, starring David Selby and Grayson Hall.
 Scenes filmed at Lyndhurst in Tarrytown.

 Child’s Play (1972), James Mason, Beau Bridges.
-Scenes filmed at Marymount College in Tarrytown.
+Scenes filmed at Marymount College in Tarrytown, now a campus of EF Education First.

 Reversal of Fortune (1990), starring Glenn Close, Jeremy Irons, and Ron Silver.
 Scenes filmed at Lyndhurst in Tarrytown.